apache/distributedlog/docs/admin_guide/bookkeeper.rst

 ^^^^^^^^^^^^^^

 Bookies use `StatsProvider` to expose its metrics.
 The `StatsProvider` is a pluggable library to adopt to various stats collecting systems.
-Please check :doc:`monitoring` for more details.
+Please check monitoring_ for more details.

+.. _monitoring: ./monitoring

 ::